Archives

 University of Oklahoma Press, 1996

-Plains Indian and Mountain Man Arts and Crafts II: An Illustrated Guide
+Plains Indian And Mountain Man Arts and Crafts II: An Illustrated Guide

 This handbook is an exciting encore to Charles Overstreet’s first highly successful “how-to” book.
 It explores the arts and crafts of the early Plains and Mountain Indians of North America by providing instructions for replicating some of their more interesting crafts as well as historical information on each one.